-All our allergy bedding encasings are MADE IN THE USA, certified allergen barriers and lab-tested to be dust-mite proof.
-They are also zippered for total protection against dust mites and allergens.
+All our allergy bedding encasements are certified allergen barriers and lab-tested to be dust-mite proof.
+They are also fully zippered for total protection.
 Here's a comparison chart of each fabric so you can find the one that's best for you:

 |Compare Allergy-Bedding Fabrics:|

 |* prices vary based on size|